MicrosoftDocs/appcenter-docs/docs/distribution/testers/testing-android.md

 Installing an app on your Android device is done primarily from the App Center install portal or our native app, which is explained in the next section.
 Installing your apps can be done in two different ways depending on the developer's preference:

-1. You will receive an email from App Center that directs you to the release in the App Center.
+1. You'll receive an email from App Center that directs you to the release in the App Center.
 You can also elect to go directly to the [App Center Install Portal](https://install.appcenter.ms) at any point to see apps you've been added to and their releases.

 2. The developer sends you an installation link.
-By using this link, you will be navigated directly to the app in the install portal where you can view and download a release.
+By using this link, you'll be navigated directly to the app in the install portal where you can view and download a release.

-Once you have navigated to the install portal, you will see a list of all available apps you have been added to as a tester.
+Once you have navigated to the install portal, you'll see a list of all available apps you have been added to as a tester.

 When you click on an app, App Center displays additional information about the app.
 Click the blue **Install** button to install the app.